-Champers, bubbly, fizz – call it what you like, champagne remains one of the most lucrative and luxury drinks available in bottles all over the world.
+Champers, bubbly, fizz – call it what you like, champagne remains one of the most lucrative and luxurious drinks available.
 Of course, the heart of the champagne industry resides in France, though a taste for the fizzy stuff has really travelled far and wide.

-Love it or hate it, there is plenty of history and facts about champagne which may well surprise you.
-Today, we’re going to round a few up for you to give you an idea of how fascinating a bottle of plonk can actually be!
+Love it or hate it, there is plenty of history and facts about champagne that may well surprise you.
+Today, we’re going to round up a few fun facts about champagne to give you an idea of how fascinating a bottle of fizzy plonk can actually be!

-Champagne is immensely pressurised to keep in the bubbles.
-In fact, it’s thought that there is around three times as much pressure in an average bottle of bubble than there is in the tyres on your car.
+Champagne is immensely pressurized to keep in the bubbles.
+In fact, it’s thought that there is around three times as much pressure in an average bottle of bubbly than in the tyres on your car.
 No wonder you have to stand back to open champagne – watch that cork!

 In fact, a champagne cork’s speed has, of course, been calculated.
 It’s thought that if allowed to reach maximum velocity, a cork will pop out of a bottle at around 64 km per hour.

-It’s thought that more than 15,000 people work to cultivate champagne’s unique grape combinations, meaning it’s an industry which is hardly slowing down.
+It’s thought that more than 15,000 people work to cultivate champagne’s unique grape combinations, meaning it’s an industry that is hardly slowing down.
 These grapes include the Pinot Menier, Pinot Noir and Chardonnay.

 In fact, only 2% of champagne is made from grapes other than Chardonnay.
 It is this slight, yet important 2% which really makes the difference – ask any champagne connoisseur!

 Yes, someone has gone to the effort of counting how many bubbles an average bottle of champagne possesses.
 Gerard Liger-Belair, who took on a champagne-based PhD, advises that the more gas bubbles there are, the better the drink tastes.
 There are plenty who agree with him, though they probably haven’t counted the bubbles!